Danny Brown: 2011–2012: XXX

-On November 1, 2011, Brown released his collaborative effort with American record producer Black Milk; an extended play (EP) appropriately titled Black and Brown!.
-On November 28, 2011, Brown released the music video for the XXX-cut, "Blunt After Blunt."
+On November 1, 2011, Brown released his collaborative effort with American record producer Black Milk, an extended play (EP) titled Black and Brown!.
+On November 28, 2011, Brown released the music video for the XXX cut "Blunt After Blunt."
 The video was directed by fellow American rapper ASAP Rocky, who also made a cameo appearance.
 In the wake of his success with XXX, Brown began touring with Childish Gambino in March 2012.
 On March 13, 2012, Brown released the visual treatment for the brandUn DeShay-produced track "Radio Song" from XXX.
 The video was directed by Alex/2tone.

 In 2012, Brown was featured on the cover of XXL as part of its annual "Top 10 Freshmen list" along with fellow then-up-and-coming rappers Hopsin, French Montana, MGK, Iggy Azalea and Roscoe Dash, among others.
 The Fader enlisted both Kendrick Lamar and Danny Brown to cover the front pages of its 2012 Spring Style issue.
 In a January 2012 interview, singer Jennifer Herrema revealed that Danny Brown would be featured on the second album by Australian electronic music group The Avalanches.
 Later in the year, Brown confirmed that he was working with The Avalanches on a song titled "Frankie Sinatra."
-On Brown's official website, he confirmed that he would be performing at the 13th Annual Gathering of the Juggalos.
-Brown signed a partnership deal with Adidas Originals, which is Brown's latest sportswear.